 1975: Aretha Franklin released her twenty-second studio album, You.

-1976: Stevie Wonder’s eighteenth studio album, Songs in the Key of Life, debuted at #1 on the Billboard pop chart, making Wonder the second solo artist to have an album debut at the top of the chart after Elton John’s Captain Fantastic and the Brown Dirt Cowboy LP the year before.
+1976: Stevie Wonder’s eighteenth studio album, Songs in the Key of Life, debuted at #1 on the Billboard pop chart.
+It was the third LP to achieve the feat, and the first by an American artist.

 1976: Thin Lizzy released their seventh studio album, Johnny the Fox.